mercyrnd/cleandatacourseproject/CodeBook.md

 For step 5, I used the summarize_all function to find the mean value of each variable, for each activity as performed by each subject

+For the most comprehensive explaination of the code / steps that I took in the analysis, please look at the comments throughout the R script.

+The units and further descriptions of the variables can be found below, in the original Code Book that came with the data.

 ##################################################################